 Researchers from the Asthma Research Center at Vanderbilt University Medical Center are digging further into the role of early life viral-bacterial interactions in the short- and long-term outcomes of acute respiratory infections (ARIs).

-Christian Rosas-Salazar, M.D., assistant professor of pediatrics at Vanderbilt, and colleagues had reported in 2018 in the Journal of Allergy and Immunology that infants with higher amounts of Lactobacillus in their nose or upper throat during an acute respiratory syncytial virus (RSV) infection are less likely to develop childhood wheezing illnesses.
+Christian Rosas-Salazar, M.D., an assistant professor of pediatrics at Monroe Carell Jr. Children’s Hospital at Vanderbilt, and colleagues reported in 2018 in the Journal of Allergy and Immunology that infants with higher amounts of Lactobacillus in their nose or upper throat during an acute respiratory syncytial virus (RSV) infection were less likely to develop childhood wheezing illnesses.
 “These findings provide insights into how RSV infection in infancy can cause wheezing later in life, and how the normal bacteria that live in and on us may protect us from disease,” Rosas-Salazar said.

-Now, Rosas-Salazar and colleagues are examining the feasibility of modifying upper airway microbial communities, with the goal of reducing the incidence of common childhood respiratory diseases.
+Now, as part of an NIH-funded study, Rosas-Salazar and colleagues are examining the feasibility of modifying upper airway microbial communities, with the goal of reducing the incidence of common childhood respiratory diseases.

 The Upper Airway Microbiome

 While there is a strong association between early-life RSV infection and the development of asthma and other childhood wheezing illnesses, the pathways underlying the association are not fully understood.

 “These findings provide insights into how the normal bacteria that live in and on us may protect us from disease.”